upstash/qstash-js/examples/workflow/nextjs/README.md

 Under the app directory, you will find 5 folders, each corresponding to a workflow API.

-In each of these folders, you will find the `route.ts` file which defines the workflow and a `trigger.sh` script to trigger the endpoint.
+In each of these folders, you will find the `route.ts` file which defines the workflow.

 ## Deploying the Project at Vercel